tf-nira/k8s-infra/rancher/on-prem/README.md

 ```

 ## Nginx Reverse Proxy server
-* Install [Nginx reverse proxy](./nginx/) that proxies into ingresscontroller on a seperate node.
+* Install [Nginx reverse proxy](./nginx/README.md) that proxies into ingress controller on a separate node.
 * Note that TLS termination is done on Nginx which means traffic from Nginx to cluster is HTTP (not HTTPS).
 A [Wireguard mesh](https://github.com/mosip/mosip-infra/tree/develop/deployment/v3/utils/wireguard-mesh) may be installed to ensure encrypted traffic.

 ## RKE Cluster tools: